ikrs/ProGit/README.md

 `git fetch remote`
 - get data from your remote projects
+- this commands goes out to that remote project and pulls down all the data from that remote project that you dont have yet

 `git remote add <shortname> <url>`
 - add a new remote repository explicitly